SidonTheTroll/Erstes-Jahr/Practical/Chemistry/2-acid-base-titration.md

 ## Theory

-It titration of strong acid with a strong base involves neutralization reaction:
+The titration of strong acid with a strong base involves neutralization reaction:

 $$
 \text{NaOH} + \text{HCl} --> \text{NaCl} + \text{H}\underset{2}{}\text{O}
 $$

-NaOh is taken in the burette and HCl is taken in the conical flask.
+NaOH is taken in the burette and HCl is taken in the conical flask.
 During titration (i.e., adding NaOH from the burette into the conical flask containing 10 ml HCl) the pH of the solution in the conical flask will increase.

 ## Procedure